 4. Spend the day at a fall festival

-Fall means festival time in the Windy City and there are plenty of festivals to span the season.
+Fall means festival time in Illinois and there are plenty of festivals to span the season.
 Some of the favorites include:

-The city of Highwood celebrates the 6th year of the Great Highwood Pumpkin Festival with the pumpkin festival to rival all others.
+The city of Highwood celebrates the 8th annual Great Highwood Pumpkin Festival with a pumpkin festival to rival all others.
 This year they support the Make a Wish of Illinois and will attempt to beat the Guinness World Record for the most pumpkins carved in one place!
 There are also costume contests, a pumpkin parade, carnival rides, entertainment, and food.
 Fun times for everyone with the big pumpkin lighting on Sunday night.

 5. Take a drive to see the leaves change color